-The other financial result fell by \in 30.4m to \in 7.8m.
-The decrease was mainly due to measurement losses relating to measurement of an obligation to return an interest (\in -23.9m), measurement of interest rate hedges (\in -1.9m) and the discontinuation of measurement of a long position relating to VERBUND's share in Gemeinschaftskraftwerk Inn (\in 4.3m).
+The other financial result fell by \notin 30.4m to \notin 7.8m.
+The decrease was mainly due to measurement losses relating to measurement of an obligation to return an interest (\notin -23.9m), measurement of interest rate hedges (\notin -1.9m) and the discontinuation of measurement of a long position relating to VERBUND's share in Gemeinschaftskraftwerk Inn (+ \notin 4.3m).